Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Surrey Vaisakhi Parade, Festival and Celebrations

 The Surrey Vaisakhi Parade celebrates the Punjabi New Year in April.
 The Sikh festival attracts over 300,000 people from across the Metro Vancouver region.

-Continue reading to learn more about the event in Surrey.
+Continue reading to learn more about the South Asian-themed parade in Surrey.

 This article includes information on the following topics: